edwardcqian/tetris/README.md

 ------------

 ## Overview
 This is a slightly altered version of tetris build as a part of the CS 246 course at the University of Waterloo.

+This project is the final group project for the course and it was completed by Ali Sabet, Hyunjin Lee, and myself.

 Since it is part of the course work, I cannot share the entire source of the project.
 So instead, I will share a compiled version of the project and some documentations.